dewitt4/Cloud-Custodain/docs/source/azure/examples/resourcegroupsdelayedoperation-general.rst

 Resource Groups - Delayed operations
 ====================================

-You can use `mark-for-op` action and `marked-for-op` filter to implement delayed actions, such as delete a resource if it remains non-compliant for a few days.
+You can use the ``mark-for-op`` action and the ``marked-for-op`` filter to implement delayed actions, such as delete a resource if it remains non-compliant for a few days.

 This set of policies tags all empty resource groups with a special tag.
 If tagged group remains empty, it will be remove after 7 days.
+If the ``days`` field is omitted the empty resource groups will be deleted immediately.

 If resource group is no longer empty, tag is removed.

 .. code-block:: yaml